How to Be Patient with Yourself

 You might worry that self-patience means giving up on growth.
 It does not.

+Complacency says: "I am fine the way I am.
+I do not need to change."
 Self-patience says: "I am committed to growth, and I will be gracious with myself in the process."

+Complacency makes excuses.
+Self-patience acknowledges reality.
 Complacency avoids effort.
 Self-patience sustains effort over the long haul.
+Complacency settles.
+Self-patience perseveres.

 You can be committed to growth and patient with yourself at the same time.
-In fact, self-patience makes sustained growth more possible.
+In fact, self-patience makes sustained growth possible.

-What Self-Patience Looks Like
+What Self-Patience Actually Looks Like

 Progress feels like progress.
 You can acknowledge growth without dismissing it because you are not perfect yet.

 Rest becomes possible.
-You can take breaks without guilt because you are not frantically trying to fix yourself.
+You can take breaks without guilt, because you are not frantically trying to fix yourself.

 Grace flows more freely.
 When you are gracious with yourself, you become more gracious with others.